Grebe: Systematics

 Many molecular and morphological studies support a relationship between grebes and flamingos.

 The grebes are a radically distinct group of birds as regards their anatomy.
 Accordingly, they were at first believed to be related to the loons, which are also foot-propelled diving birds, and both families were once classified together under the order Colymbiformes.
 However, as early as the 1930s, this was determined to be an example of convergent evolution caused by the strong selective forces encountered by unrelated birds sharing the same lifestyle at different times and in various habitats.
 Grebes and loons are now separately classified orders of Podicipediformes and Gaviiformes, respectively.

 One of the first incidents of the molecular placement of grebes among birds comes from Charles Sibley and Jon E. Ahlquist, who conducted DNA–DNA hybridization studies in the late 1970s and throughout the 1980s.
-They found the family to occupy a basal position in a clade that also includes the totipalmates (eg., tropicbirds, suliforms, and pelicans), waders (ibises, herons, flamingos, and storks), New World vultures, loons, penguins, and tubenosed seabirds.
+They found the family to occupy a basal position in a clade that also includes the totipalmates (eg., tropicbirds, suliforms, and pelicans), wading birds (ibises, herons, flamingos, and storks), New World vultures, loons, penguins, and tubenosed seabirds.
 Subsequent molecular studies have not supported this arrangement, however.
 These subsequent molecular studies instead have suggested a relation with flamingos, a finding that has been backed up by morphological evidence.
 They hold at least eleven morphological traits in common that are not found in other birds.
 For example, both flamingos and grebes lay eggs coated with chalky amorphous calcium phosphate.
 Many of these characteristics have been previously identified in flamingos, but not in grebes.
 For the grebe-flamingo clade, the taxon Mirandornithes ("miraculous birds" due to their extreme divergence and apomorphies) has been proposed.
 Alternatively, they could be placed in one order, with Phoenocopteriformes taking priority.